Continuation of Blog called “There is Always Hope” Mahmoud Reda (September 2015)

 Eventually he started to tour on his own as a teacher.
 Touring with the Reda Troupe, he lost count of how many countries they performed in, but he says he taught by himself in over 60 countries.
 After the International Conference on Middle Eastern Dance in California in 2000, Amir Thaleb invited Mahmoud to teach in Argentina.
 Amir announced to him that there were 200 students registered but when the day came to teach, 620 dancers showed up.
 Both him and Amir did not realize until that day how Mahmoud’s legacy had touched so many.

-According to Farida, the last trip he made to teach overseas was in Canada in 2012 when I brought him for the last International Bellydance Conference of Canada.
+One of the last trips he made to teach overseas was in Canada in 2012 when I brought him for the last International Bellydance Conference of Canada.
 Several years before I had asked him to give a talk when he came to Canada which was supposed to be in 2010 (volcano in Iceland made it impossible at that time).
 He told me he was not good at public speaking and did not know what to talk about.
 I urged him to just tell the same stories of struggles and triumphs he told me in Madrid.
 Before his scheduled trip in 2010, he happily announced that he had a full lecture prepared with Power Point presentation.
 I was not expecting that but of course was thrilled and made arrangements for his lecture to be properly presented.

 When the day finally arrived, the 200 seat room was filled to capacity and then overflowed with all the conference attendees.
 He was shy so he had Sahra Saeeda sit with him to help out.
 Every ear in the room was fixed on Mahmoud’s words.
 The only other sounds were a few gasps and giggles at his funny stories.
 It was almost 2 hours in length.
 He could have continued for days with so many stories to tell.
 Each photo on the Power Point inspired many stories.
 He never made it to the end of the Power Point presentation so he stopped when he began to get tired.